devops329/devops/instruction/awsS3/awsS3.md

 One of the earliest services provided by Amazon Web Services was an object storage service named S3 (Simple Storage Service).
 S3 is a scalable, high-speed, web-based cloud storage service designed for online backup and archiving of data.
 S3 provides access through a web service interface, allowing users to store and retrieve any amount of data from anywhere on the web.

-S3 provides high durability, availability, security features such as encryption and access controls, scalability to handle large volumes of data, cost-effectiveness, and integration with a wide range of AWS services and third-party tools.
+S3 provides high durability and availability, security features such as encryption and access controls, scalability to handle large volumes of data, cost-effectiveness, and integration with a wide range of AWS services and third-party tools.
 All of these reasons make it a good choice for your production deployment of the JWT Pizza static frontend.

 ![S3 bucket](s3Bucket.png)

-At a basic level S3 is just global list of bucket names that each contain a potentially very large number of named objects.
+At a basic level S3 is just a global list of bucket names that each contain a potentially very large number of named objects.
 There is no directory structure like you might expect in a file system.
 However, S3 honors a naming convention that mimics much of the structure you would expect.
 For example if you name an object:

 ```txt
 20240623.002941/assets/index-BwtN1-bI.css